Trump ups the ante on tariffs, vowing massive taxes on goods from Mexico, Canada and China on Day 1

 “The measures proposed this evening could hit a number of strategic US industrial sectors hard, add approximately $272 billion a year to tax burdens, raise goods prices, lift interest rates, and sap strength in an already-vulnerable household sector,” said Karl Schamotta, chief market strategist at Corpay Cross-Border Solutions.

-After the announcement, the Canadian dollar fell 1.2% against the US dollar, and the Mexican peso fell 2% against the dollar.
+Immediately after the announcement, the Canadian dollar fell 1.2% against the US dollar, and the Mexican peso fell 2% against the dollar, but both recovered some of their losses Tuesday morning.
 China’s yuan, though controlled by the government, traded higher – above 7.6% – in offshore markets.

 Although investors believed the tariffs could ultimately strengthen the dollar, America’s financial markets took a hit, too.
 The extraordinary tariffs would raise costs dramatically for Americans for everyday goods that had previously come over the border without any import taxes.